– MAY 2026 –

 Rainey was surrendered to us by a family who we know.
 Sadly, their special needs child was physically abusing and attacking Rainey even though Rainey did nothing wrong.
 Finally, it was tearfully decided that for Rainey’s safety, she needed to go to a new home.

-*You must be physically able to handle a very large dog.
+*You must be physically able to handle a 100 pound dog.

 *Preference will be given to a family with large dog experience.